-Based on the globally shared white hat security asset library, Log Service provides security check functions that you can use to check whether an IP address, domain name, or URL in logs is secure.
+Log Service provides security check functions based on the globally shared asset library of WhiteHat Security.
+This topic describes security check functions that you can use to identify whether an IP address, domain name, or the URL of a log is secure.

 * | select ClientIP, ip_to_country(ClientIP) as country, ip_to_provider(ClientIP) as provider, count(1) as PV where security_check_ip(ClientIP) = 1 group by ClientIP order by PV desc

 - Check internal suspicious access.